"There must be a beginning of any great matter, but the continuing unto the end until it be thoroughly finished yields the true glory."

 Drake's Deception has quite a bit of Spanish and Arabic that is not subtitled.

-Bloodless Carnage: The violence is akin to a lot of PG-13 action adventure films, in that there is very little to no blood at all during the action.
-The most you get is a splotch of blood from a headshot enemy, if you're up close.
-However, it is averted at times for emphasis, such as Nate's bullet wound in Among Thieves, and the final boss, after which both Nate and Lazarevic are seriously wounded and bleeding from just about everywhere.
+Bloodless Carnage: The in-game violence is akin to a lot of PG-13 action adventure films, in that there is very little to no blood at all during the action.
+The most you get is a splotch of blood from a headshot enemy.

 Camera Screw: Naughty Dog just love to have Nate run-towards-camera, especially while the area is breaking away underfoot.

-Nate's notebook in Among Thieves includes a page with the Scare-O-Meter once you encounter the Guardians.
-It places the 'demon Sasquatch' on top, with 'slippery naked guy' (a Descendant from Drake's Fortune) one rung below, followed by Sully's Moustache.
-Also in the notebook is a sketch of a decorative statue head with an incredibly unhappy expression.
-The head is labeled "Angry Eddy," with the quote "I KILL YOU DRAKE!" next to it.
+Nate's notebook includes a page with the Scare-O-Meter once you encounter the Guardians (placing the 'demon Sasquatch' on top, with 'slippery naked guy' (a Descendant from Drake's Fortune) one rung below), and a sketch of a decorative statue head with an incredibly unhappy expression.
+The head is labeled "Angry Eddy," with the quote "I KILL YOU DRAKE!" next to it. and "RIP" below it.

 Chloe also picks up Francis Drake's journal when she meets Nate in his hotel room at the beginning of the game.
 You can even see the bullet hole in it.

-As of Drake's Deception, the journal is still present, and the bullet hole is still as holey as ever.
+Sir Francis Drake's journal is still present, and the bullet hole from the first game is still there.